sashirestela/cleverclient/README.md

 * ```CompletableFuture<Stream<T>>``` and ```Stream<T>``` are used for handling SSE without events and data of the class ```T``` only.
 * ```CompletableFuture<Stream<Event>>``` and ```Stream<Event>``` are used for handling SSE with multiple events and data of different classes.
-* The [Event](./src/main/java/io/github/sashirestela/cleverclient/Event.java) class will bring the event name and the data object.
+* The [Event](./src/main/java/io/github/sashirestela/cleverclient/Event.java) class will bring for each event: the event name and the data object.

 ### Interface Default Methods